-I have two HUGE jars of these and I could not be more excited about it!
+I have two HUGE jars of these spicy Cajun pickled green beans and carrots, and I could not be more excited about it!

 Ever since learning to pickle my own jalapenos and sweet dill cucumbers, I’ve had pickling on the brain.
 Every time I have a bunch of extra veggies, I think… hmm, can I pickle this?
 And since I make refrigerator pickles instead of properly preserving them by canning (which is still on my list of things to learn how to do), it is very easy and hassle-free, but will still last a very long time in the fridge.

 Yum… perfect for snacking, for sandwiches, and my favorite… in a bloody mary!

 The first time I tried one of these bad boys was at Elizabeth’s in the bywater in New Orleans… only two blocks from where I lived.
 Best.
 Brunch.
 Ever.
 I am not kidding.
 If you ever find yourself in New Orleans, go here.
 Get the praline bacon (yes, I did just say praline bacon), and order a bloody mary- they are delicious, served at any time of day, and come with the best spicy pickled green bean you will ever have.

 But, these are a pretty awesome substitute since I live 1,542 miles away from Elizabeth’s (yes, I did just google map that).

 I don’t know if you know this, but we have an expert cocktail maker living in the house.
 Zach has perfected the old fashioned and Manhattan (both of which helped get us through the long, cold winter), makes a mean margarita for Mexican Mondays, and has now mastered an awesome bloody mary.* Between my cooking and his cocktails, we may have to start opening up our kitchen for business!